autc04/Retro68/gcc/gcc/config/pdp11/pdp11.md

 ;; Note that there is no corresponding CC setter pattern.
-;; The reason is that it won't be generated, because ;; compare-elim.c only does the transformation on input ;; insns that have a two-element PARALLEL, as opposed to ;; the three-element one we have here.
+;; The reason is that it won't be generated, because ;; compare-elim.cc only does the transformation on input ;; insns that have a two-element PARALLEL, as opposed to ;; the three-element one we have here.
 (define_insn "divmodhi4_nocc"